ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 8.1.1.
 ''''''
 The products that we do not want to promote in society such as alcohol, tobacco and drugs are discouraged with high taxes (as is done today).
-200% 1,000% are possible values ​​and are fixed for each type, for example Alcohol 200%, Cigars 300%, Marijuana 400%.
+200% 1,000% are possible values and are fixed for each type, for example Alcohol 200%, Cigars 300%, Marijuana 400%.

 8.1.1.1.
 """"""""